xoelop/simpleFlaskAppSentry/README.md

 Press Ctrl-C to quit
 ```

 The most strange line is that `Sentry is attempting to send 0 pending error messages`.
-Why?
+Why 0 instead of 2?

 Also, when running the flask app locally with `flask run` and going to http://localhost:5000/debug-sentry, no errors are sent to Sentry